trampoline/clj-duedil/README.md

       (ddv2/get-company "03977902")
       (ddv2/get-registered-address "03977902"))

-    ;; methods which paginate results return a lazy-sequence of result-pages.
+    ;; methods which paginate results return a lazy-sequence of result-pages. each page ;; is a vector of results
     ;; page-size can be specified with :limit (ddv2/list-company-accounts cc "03977902" :limit 10)

-    ;; collect-pages collects results from all pages into a single list (dd/collect-pages (ddv2/list-company-accounts cc "03977902"))

 ### Available API functions